IPad Mini: Software

 The iPad Mini comes with several pre-installed applications, including Siri, Safari, Mail, Photos, Video, Music, iTunes, App Store, Maps, Notes, Calendar, Game Center, Photo Booth, and Contacts.
 Like all iOS devices, the iPad can sync content and other data with a Mac or PC using iTunes and to Apple's iCloud online service.
 Although the tablet is not designed to make telephone calls over a cellular network, users can use a headset or the built-in speaker and microphone and place phone calls over Wi-Fi or cellular using a VoIP application, such as Skype. iPads offer dictation when connected to a Wi-Fi or cellular network.

 Applications from Apple and third-party developers can be downloaded through the App Store, an application distribution market for iOS that is maintained and regulated by Apple.
 The service allows users to browse and purchase applications.
 Optional apps from Apple that can be purchased through the App Store include GarageBand, iMovie, iPhoto, and the iWork apps (Pages, Keynote, and Numbers) are available.

-The device has an optional iBooks application, which displays books and other ePub-format content downloaded from the iBookstore.
+The device has an optional Apple Books application, which displays books and other ePub-format content downloaded from the iBookstore.
 Several major book publishers including Penguin Books, HarperCollins, Simon & Schuster and Macmillan have committed to publishing books for the device.
 Despite the iPad being a direct competitor to both the Amazon Kindle and Barnes & Noble Nook, both Amazon.com and Barnes & Noble offer e-reader apps for the iPad.

 On June 8, 2015, it was announced at the WWDC that all four generations of the iPad Mini would support iOS 9.
 However, certain new multitasking features, such as Slide Over and Picture in Picture, will be limited to the second, third, and fourth generation.
 Split View, another new multitasking feature, is available only on the iPad Mini 4.

-The current version of iPadOS, iPadOS 26, is supported on iPad Mini (5th generation) and up.
+The current version of iPadOS, iPadOS 27, is supported on the iPad Mini (6th generation) and up.

 The first-generation iPad Mini shipped with iOS 6.0 and the highest supported version is iOS 9.3.6 (for cellular models) or iOS 9.3.5 (for Wi-Fi models).